Durkheim/balanced_parentheses/README.md

 following:

 ```
-BalancedParenthesesTwo.new(str).balanced?
+BalancedParentheses::Ledger.new(str).balanced?
 ```

 ### Testing

 For each implementation, specs were written to handle a variety of balanced and unbalanced cases.
 In addition, a benchmarking spec was written, highlighting that each implementation's performance is within 1 millisecond of the other.
-More often than not, the second implementation was marginally faster.
+More often than not, the ledger implementation was marginally faster.
 To run all tests from the root of the project directory, run the following from the terminal:

 ```